stefanoandroni/angular-authentication/README.md

 (Angular + AngularMaterial + RxJS)

 This repository contains a simple reusable login component for implementing both **sign-in** and **sign-up** functionality in an Angular application.
+The repository also includes a collection of useful features and utilities, including guards, directives, interceptors, Validators, and ErrorStateMatchers.

 ## Overview